Stress (mechanics)

-In continuum mechanics, stress is a physical quantity that describes the magnitude of forces that cause deformation.
-Stress is defined as force per unit area.
-When an object is pulled apart by a force it will cause elongation which is also known as deformation, like the stretching of an elastic band, it is called tensile stress.
-When forces result in the compression of an object, it is called compressive stress.
-It results when forces like tension or compression act on a body.
-The greater this force and the smaller the cross-sectional area of the body on which it acts, the greater the stress.
-Therefore, stress is measured in newtons per square meter (N/m2) or pascal (Pa).
+In continuum mechanics, stress is a physical quantity that describes forces present during deformation.
+For example, an object being pulled apart, such as a stretched elastic band, is subject to tensile stress and may undergo elongation.
+An object being pushed together, such as a crumpled sponge, is subject to compressive stress and may undergo shortening.
+The greater the force and the smaller the cross-sectional area of the body on which it acts, the greater the stress.
+Stress has dimension of force per area, with SI units of newtons per square meter (N/m2) or pascal (Pa).

-Stress expresses the internal forces that neighbouring particles of a continuous material exert on each other, while strain is the measure of the deformation of the material.
+Stress expresses the internal forces that neighbouring particles of a continuous material exert on each other, while strain is the measure of the relative deformation of the material.
 For example, when a solid vertical bar is supporting an overhead weight, each particle in the bar pushes on the particles immediately below it.
 When a liquid is in a closed container under pressure, each particle gets pushed against by all the surrounding particles.
 The container walls and the pressure-inducing surface (such as a piston) push against them in (Newtonian) reaction.
 These macroscopic forces are actually the net result of a very large number of intermolecular forces and collisions between the particles in those molecules.
 Stress is frequently represented by a lowercase Greek letter sigma (σ).

 Strain inside a material may arise by various mechanisms, such as stress as applied by external forces to the bulk material (like gravity) or to its surface (like contact forces, external pressure, or friction).
 Any strain (deformation) of a solid material generates an internal elastic stress, analogous to the reaction force of a spring, that tends to restore the material to its original non-deformed state.
 In liquids and gases, only deformations that change the volume generate persistent elastic stress.
 If the deformation changes gradually with time, even in fluids there will usually be some viscous stress, opposing that change.
 Elastic and viscous stresses are usually combined under the name mechanical stress.

 Significant stress may exist even when deformation is negligible or non-existent (a common assumption when modeling the flow of water).
 Stress may exist in the absence of external forces; such built-in stress is important, for example, in prestressed concrete and tempered glass.
 Stress may also be imposed on a material without the application of net forces, for example by changes in temperature or chemical composition, or by external electromagnetic fields (as in piezoelectric and magnetostrictive materials).